 Wilton Land Trust Staff

-In his role, Corneil will help maintain WLCT's trail networks, nurture our native plantings, and lead and expand our internship program fostering land stewardship projects across the Land Trust's network of 119+ properties.
-His work will advance the WLCT's mission to protect, enhance, and conserve open space in Wilton.
+In her role, Judy will help maintain WLCT's trail networks, nurture our native plantings, and lead and expand our internship program fostering land stewardship projects across the Land Trust's network of 119+ properties.
+Her work will advance the WLCT's mission to protect, enhance, and conserve open space in Wilton.

 Executive Director: David McCarthy